almzanonjr/WebScrapping/README.md

 - **youtube-transcript-api**: For facilitating the retrieval of video captions.
 - **Pandas**: For data manipulation and CSV handling.

-This project was created to demonstrate how to combine multiple APIs to scrape and analyze online content, specifically focusing on video metadata and captions from YouTube.
+This project was created to demonstrate how to use an API to scrape and analyze online content, specifically focusing on video metadata and captions from YouTube.